Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Runaway protons pulled by runaway electrons

 where $\epsilon_e=m_e\gamma_e$ and $\epsilon_p=m_p\gamma_p$.

-In the one-dimensional model, Equations (\ref{accf}) and (\ref{accfp}) qualitatively describe an accelerating system of electrons and protons driven by the radiation force, assuming electrons and protons associated by their own electric field and accelerated to the approximately same Lorentz factor $\gamma_e\approx \gamma_p$.
-In this approximation, all dynamical equations remain the same, except for replacing the electron mass $m_e$ with the effective electron mass $m^{\rm eff}_e=m_p+m_e$ for a heavy system of electrons and protons.
+Equations (\ref{accf}) and (\ref{accfp}) qualitatively describe an accelerating system of electrons and protons driven by the radiation force, assuming electrons and protons are tightly associated by their own electric field and accelerated to the approximately same Lorentz factor $\gamma_e\approx \gamma_p$.
+In this approximation, all dynamical equations remain the same as those for electrons, except for replacing the electron mass $m_e$ with the effective electron mass $m^{\rm eff}_e=m_p+m_e$ (\ref{effm}) for a heavy system of electrons and protons.
 As previously anticipated, the effective mass $m^{\rm eff}_e \gg m_e$ replaces $m_e$ in the dynamic equations (\ref{accp1}) and (\ref{accf}).
-As a consequence, the large temperature $T_\gamma$ radiation flux $F_\gamma$ acting on an electron is required to accelerate a heavy system of both electrons and protons.
+As a consequence, the large temperature $T_\gamma > 10 m_e$ radiation flux $F_\gamma$ acting on an electron is necessarily required to accelerate a heavy system of both electrons and protons.

+Such a dynamical configuration should be realised in an opaque radiation fluid of photons and pairs at large temperatures $T_\gamma\gg m_e$ and number $N_\gamma \gg \bar N_e=\bar N_p$, where the bulk numbers $\bar N_e$ and $\bar N_p$ of fully ionised electrons and protons are small contaminations.
+Otherwise, if the radiation fluid temperature $T_\gamma$ is not large enough, instead of accelerating protons, the bulk electrons $\bar N_e$ are accelerated backwards to massive protons by the induced electric field $E_{pe}$, as numerically studied in Ref.~\cite{Faure2024}.